Benedict Cosgrove | writer | editor | ben-cosgrove.com

 The Art of Photographing a Famous Pig [LIFE.com]

 The key to the endeavor?
-The creature's willingness to please.
+Exploiting the creature's willingness to please.

 The LIFE Magazine Covers That Never Were [LIFE.com]